msse-chem-280-2024/msse-chem-280-2024.github.io/day4/00-group-meeting.md

 ```
 ````

-In the class [Google Doc](https://docs.google.com/document/d/1Bs5K45Y9uPrfE1XoGYgawg4_oA9DGKwAGTD_-KCbe0Y/edit?usp=sharing) write an explanation of changes to our `calculate_distance` function and our `calculate_total_energy` function under the section "Code Difference Explanation" at the end of the document.
+In the class [Google Presentation](https://docs.google.com/presentation/d/13b2208ItU8VLqdxMI1ovSCl0Ll3aIYy6CdWZUZi5LxA/edit?usp=sharing) write an explanation of changes to our `calculate_distance` function and our `calculate_total_energy` function under the section "Code Difference Explanation" at the end of the document.
-Add a header with your group name over your explanation.
+Add a slide with your group name and your explanation.

 If you need a `calculate_tail_correction` function, use this one: